jplindgren/blog/content/post/creating-nestjs-application-series/creating-nestjs-application-part1.md

 - [Docker and Docker compose]({{< relref "creating-nestjs-application-part2.md#add-docker-and-docker-compose" >}})
 - [Add a post subscriber and index content with elastic search]({{< relref "creating-nestjs-application-part2.md#add-elastic-search" >}})

-During this pandemic with the free time, I and some friends wanted to do a side project to improve our skills and know new technologies and frameworks.
+During this pandemic with the free time, I and some friends wanted to do a side project to improve our skills learning new technologies and frameworks.
 I´ll not focus on what would be this project, but after a few talks we decided to do it, using react native and NodeJs in the backend.
 It turns out that we did not take this side project out of paper for several reasons, conciliate schedules, different objectives, and lack of agreement as to the direction in which the project should go, among other things.
-During our discussions one of my friends presented this framework called NestJS as an option to use in the backend.
-Although we halt the project, I decided to give it a shot to this framework, and started a little web application on my own just to learn it.
+But, during our discussions, one of my friends presented this very promising framework called NestJS as an option to use in the backend. although we stopped our project, I decided to give it a shot to this framework and started a little web application on my own just to learn it.

 This article describes in detail the steps I took in creating a "fake" blog API.
 I start by explaining what NestJS is, how you can set it up, add controllers, persist data, and dockerize it.
 Be warned that this is just a SAMPLE PROJECT, and while some parts are kept very simple or even lacking, in other aspects you will see some OVERENGINEER because I wanted to discover how things work in NestJS.

 ## What is NestJS
 As you can see [here](https://docs.nestjs.com/), the documentation claims NestJS to be a framework for building efficient, scalable NodeJs applications.
 It uses progressive JavaScript and combines OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming).
 Putting the ~~fancy words~~ buzzwords aside, it creates an abstraction on top of [express](https://expressjs.com/) (or [fastify](https://www.fastify.io/)) providing an opinionated application **architecture**.
-I kind of like opinionated frameworks, although you can customize things, and do it your way, they kind of strongly guide you to use certain tools and code using their style as you can see looking into their documentation.
+I kind of like opinionated frameworks, even so, you can still customize things, and do it your way, they kind of strongly guide you to use certain tools and code using their style as you can see looking into their documentation.
 Because of that, create something from scratch is super fast and you can jump in a new project without spending much time thinking how you are going to organize things, "it is not so easy" to break the rules and create messy code using it.
 A nice thing to have especially for newcomers to the framework.
-Also they use typescript which is very positive to me (I confess that I had preconception, but after using it for some time, I fell in love with it) and seems to have a decent CLI.
+Also, they use typescript which is very positive to me (I confess that I had a bias against, but after using it for some time, I fell in love with it) and seems to have a decent CLI.
-One thing that can be a positive point for some, is that it looks a lot like [Angular.js](https://angularjs.org/).
-As Angular is not my background, it was indifferent to me, but I think that it should be very straightforward for angular developers to jump into NestJS.
+Another thing that can be a positive point for some, is that it looks a lot like [Angular.js](https://angularjs.org/).
+As Angular is not my background, it was indifferent to me, but probably should be very straightforward for angular developers to jump into NestJS.

 ## Creating the project

-Well, I decided to create a ~~complex and innovative~~ old but gold sample project!
+Speaking  about the project, I decided to create a ~~complex and innovative~~ old but gold sample application!
 An API for a blog, where we will be able to retrieve, list, create, update, and publish posts!
 Exciting no!? =]
 Jokes apart, I think we can use a lot of tools creating a sample project like this, and to be honest, it was the first idea that came to my mind to create an article.
 I am using Windows, Windows Terminal, and Node v14.2.0.